frychicken/art-IF-icial-Intelligence/README.md

 > It is in the .JAR file; it shouldn't be that way because of the mistake I made when making it into JAR

-Why are there always errors when running the program when new version released?
+Why are there always errors when running the newest version?

 > Because I am too lazy to test